skip to main content

 more » « less

-3. Rarely have studies assessed Odonata diversity for the entire Nearctic realm by including Canada, the United States, and Mexico.
-For the first time, we explored Odonata diversity in this region according to a definition of natural community assemblages and generated species distribution models (SDMs).
-Species occurrence data were assembled by reviewing databases of specimens held by significant Odonata repositories and through an extensive search of literature references.
-Species were categorized as forest-dependent or non-forest-dependent, as lentic or lotic-dependent, and according to conservation status.
-Predicted distributions were stacked for all species across their entire ranges, including areas outside of the Nearctic.
+Species distribution models (SDMs) were created for 509 Nearctic and 402 Palaearctic species of dragonflies and damselflies (Odonata).
+Species occurrence data were assembled by reviewing databases of specimens held by significant Odonata repositories and through an extensive search of literature references for the whole of the Nearctic and Palaearctic (excluding China and the Himalayan region).
+Species were categorized as forest-dependent or non-forest-dependent (Nearctic only), as lentic or lotic-dependent, and according to conservation status.
+Predicted distributions were stacked for all species across their entire ranges, including areas outside of the Nearctic and Palaearctic.
 Species richness and corrected weighted endemism (CWE) were then calculated for each grid cell.
 We found a pattern of greater species richness in the eastern portion of the Nearctic, which can be explained by the higher aquatic habitat diversity at micro and macroscales east of the Rocky Mountains, promoting niche partitioning and specialization.
 In the Nearctic region, the southeastern US has the highest number of endemic species of dragonflies and damselflies; this degree of endemism is likely due to glacial refuges providing a foundation for the evolution of a rich and unique biota.
+In the Palaearctic, these maps show a clear pattern of decreasing diversity longitudinally, with species numbers dropping in the eastern half of Europe and remaining low throughout a large part of Russia, then increasing again towards Russia’s Far East and Korea.
+Areas with a high diversity of species assessed as threatened on the IUCN red list are largely restricted to the Mediterranean, Southwest Asia, and Japan, with clear hotspots found in the Levant and the southern half of Japan.

 more » « less